 The cookie settings on this website are set to 'allow all cookies' to give you the very best experience.
 If you continue past this page without changing these settings, you consent to this.
 You can change your cookie settings at any time at the bottom of every page of this site.
 More information

-I have worked in a number of roles within the company, including working for the shared ownership, business development, administration, and property management departments.
+I have worked in a number of roles within the company, including working for the business development, administration and property management departments.
 This has given me a great opportunity to see various aspects of the business and develop my understanding of how the company operates as a whole.
-I enjoy the variety of tasks I am given, for example helping with the social media platforms, dealing with shared ownership applications, and going out to take on new properties.
+I enjoy the variety of tasks I am given.
+I am now a Shared Ownership Consultant and help deal with property applications and taking on new properties.

 Apprenticeships – where you can learn and earn